You will not find happiness at work.

-Versus the farce most organizations call performance reviews, using these six components of happiness at work could potentially provide far more value to leadership the standard, “Did they do their job?”
+Versus the farce most organizations call performance reviews, using these six components of happiness at work could provide far more value to leadership than the standard, “Did they do their job?”

 You should not pursue happiness at work.

-This doesn’t mean happiness, (and hopefully some contentment), at work, is impossible.
-It’s very possible and quite wonderful in the moments in which you find it.
+This doesn’t mean happiness (and hopefully some contentment) at work is impossible.
+It’s possible and quite wonderful in the moments you find it.

 Seek responsibility instead.

-The world is harsh and filled with obstacles and whether you’re looking to start a business, develop your career, optimize your team, monetize a side-hustle or dominate an industry, there are vicious forces lurking around every corner who will happily tear you down.
+The world is harsh and filled with obstacles.
+Whether you’re looking to start a business, develop your career, optimize your team, monetize a side hustle or dominate an industry, vicious forces are lurking around every corner who will happily tear you down.